MarbleItUp/MIULevelCreationKit/README.md

 # **Importing the UnityPackage**

 Importing the Level Generation tools into Unity is easy!
-From the top bar select *Assets > Import Package > Custom Package...*
+From the Unity menu bar select *Assets > Import Package > Custom Package...*

  ![image alt text](ReadmeImages/image_1.png)

 Then select  MIU_LevelCreationKit.unitypackage which can be downloaded from this repository.
 Select Ok and wait for the package to complete importing.

-You should see a new option on the Unity toolbar called "Marble It Up".
+You should see a new option on the Unity menu bar called "Marble It Up".

 Now let’s make a few adjustments to the project so that what you see in the editor is as close as possible to what you’ll see in the game.
 First, select Edit > Project Settings > Quality and adjust the settings to made this: